Our Team

 Director, Consultant Clinical and Coaching Psychologist

-Gerry is dedicated to support the Northern Rivers community (for over 9 years now), offering a warm, compassionate, and holistic approach to help clients navigate life’s challenges.
-He works with people experiencing depression, anxiety, stress, trauma and loss, health concerns, chronic pain, existential or spiritual crises, low self-esteem, eating and body image issues, relationship difficulties, and parenting or bonding challenges.
+Gerry works with people experiencing depression, anxiety, stress, trauma and loss, chronic pain, health concerns, existential or spiritual crises, low self-esteem, eating and body image concerns, relationship difficulties, and parenting or bonding challenges.
+He also offers comprehensive ADHD assessments for adults — supporting those seeking clarity, diagnosis, and a pathway forward.

-His therapeutic style is integrative, strength-based, client-centered, compassionate, and evidence-informed.
-Gerry employs a range of the latest evidence-based treatments such as Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT), Mindfulness-integrated CBT, Acceptance and Commitment Therapy (ACT), Motivational Interviewing, trauma-informed care, and attachment-focused parenting interventions.
-He is currently training to become a certified Hakomi Psychotherapist, specialising in somatic experiential body-psychotherapy.
+With over 9 years supporting the Northern Rivers community, Gerry brings a warm, compassionate, and holistic presence to his work.
+His style is integrative, strength-based, and client-centred — drawing on the latest evidence-based approaches including CBT, Dialectical Behaviour Therapy (DBT), Mindfulness-integrated CBT, Acceptance and Commitment Therapy (ACT), Motivational Interviewing, trauma-informed care, and attachment-focused parenting interventions.
+Gerry is currently training as a certified Hakomi Psychotherapist, specialising in somatic and body-based psychotherapy.

 In addition to therapy, Gerry offers coaching psychology services to individuals, groups, and organisations.
-For more information please visit here.
+For more information, visit here.

 Lena Johnston